xenify-io/litepaper/Litepaper.md

 <br>

 At Xenify, our mission is to revolutionize the DeFi landscape by tackling the challenges and limitations that have held back mainstream adoption of decentralized finance.
-With a primary focus on simplifying cross-chain token movement, we strive to deliver a thrilling, seamless user experience.
+With a primary focus on simplifying token movement across 32 chains, we strive to deliver a thrilling, seamless user experience.

 As an innovative cross-chain swap aggregator, we are wholeheartedly committed to developing an effortless, secure, and equitable platform for swapping and staking tokens across a diverse range of EVM networks.
 We pledge to continuously innovate and optimize Xenify's features, dynamically adapting to the ever-evolving needs of the Xenian community while attracting a broad user base.